 The Woodward Dream Cruise actually started as a small fundraiser for a soccer field in Ferndale, Michigan.

-In August 1995, Mr. Nelson House and a group of volunteers looked to relive and recreate the nostalgic heydays of the
+In August 1995, a group of volunteers looked to relive and recreate the nostalgic heydays of the

 1950s and 1960s, when youth, music and Motor City steel roamed Woodward Avenue, America's first highway.

 That year, 250,000 people participated--nearly ten times the number expected.

 Today, the Woodward Dream Cruise is the world's largest one-day automotive event, drawing 1.5 million people and

 North American cruisers from California, Georgia, Canada and all points in between caravan to Metro Detroit

 to participate in what has become, for many, an annual rite of summer.

 The Dream Cruise takes place along a 16-mile stretch on the historical Woodward Avenue through nine host communities

 including Berkley, Birmingham, Bloomfield Hills, Bloomfield Township, Ferndale, Huntington Woods, Pleasant Ridge,

 Pontiac and Royal Oak, in Southeast Michigan.